-- Receive and process all budget documents electronically. - Encourage a culture of continuous process improvement. - Collaborate with other agencies to combine resources and services to the public. - Maximize employee skills through cross-training efforts. - Assist with the conversion from FASBE to an upgraded financial system.
+- Receive and process all budget documents electronically. - Encourage a culture of continuous process improvement. - Collaborate with other agencies to combine resources and services to the public. - Maximize teammate skills through cross-training efforts. - Assist with the conversion from FASBE to an upgraded financial system.

 - Produced an annual budget document worthy of the Government Finance Officers Association (GFOA) Distinguished Budget Presentation Award.
-This is the third time the award, explained on page 15, has been presented to the Pasco County Clerk & Comptroller's Office.
+This is the third time the award, explained on page 16, has been presented to the Pasco County Clerk & Comptroller's Office.
 The GFOA's Distinguished Budget Presentation Awards Program is the only national awards program in governmental budgeting. - Received the purchasing and vehicle maintenance functions from the Records Division in 2011.
 This move prompted the implementation of online office supplies ordering and direct delivery, reducing inventory by over 90% and unnecessary waste in the retention of products that expire or become obsolete while on the shelf.
-By September of 2013, the cost of office supplies was reduced 52% from Fiscal Year 2010-2011 expenditures through automation, accountability, and the implementation of lean processes in the operational departments.
+By September of 2013, the cost of office supplies was reduced by 52% from Fiscal Year 2010-2011 expenditures through automation, accountability, and the implementation of lean processes in the operational departments. - An automated vehicle tracking (VLOG) system was programmed in-house, maintains information on the use of vehicles, and allows for improved reporting on mileage and needed repairs.
+This additional level of automation eliminated the need for manual logs.